iHansy/weekend-sql-to-do-list/overview.md

     {} If due date is not a date format don't proceed and alert user to fix format {} See if I can change buttons to not stick with bootstrap {} Center text in table cells
+    {} Match date format in input to table date